Does Noom Work? We Asked 7 Dietitians

 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s) and quoted medical experts.
 We recommend that patients follow their doctor’s guidance in regard to weight loss.

 Noom is arguably the most popular weight loss app.
-The app provides personalized advice, one-on-one training and diet tracking, and is backed by legitimate medical research.
+The app provides personalized advice, one-on-one training and diet tracking, and is backed by more than one clinical trial.

 Dietitian Caitlin Mudd doesn’t believe that Noom is sustainable long-term because of the “very low” calorie limits.